This website is best viewed in a browser that supports web standards.

 IFC is the administrative and facilitating board of fraternity men who represent the best interest of Northwest Fraternities.
 IFC seeks to promote a uniform Greek Community in which dedication to standards of leadership, brotherhood, scholarship, member development, service, and philanthropy will serve as the guiding values of the Council and all Fraternities.
 IFC coordinates educational, social and recruitment programs for member chapters, as well as establishes the framework and standards that all fraternities uphold.
-It is the goal of the Interfraternity Council to create an environment of welcoming by seeking to help each fraternity strive to reach its fullest potential.
+It is the goal of the Interfraternity Council to create a welcoming environment by seeking to help each fraternity strive to reach its fullest potential.

-But Greek Life is more than just abiding by rules and pretending to live the core values of each of our fraternities.
+Greek Life is more than just abiding by rules and pretending to live the core values of each of our fraternities.
 It changes your life.
-From the people you meet to the events you experience, you grow as a person, and each step along the way defines you more and more.
+From the people you meet, to the events you experience, you grow as a person, and each step along the way defines you more and more.
 Your brothers will always be there for you, through thick and thin, and you will end up with more than just a life-long friendship; you’ll end up with a brotherhood second to none.